AliCo-Hash/CV/README.md

 ## Hobbies/Interests

 - Building and tinkering with custom keyboards
-- Playing Videogames from RPGs to FPS
 - Interest in Audio tech
 - Bouldering
+  - Having the flexibility to make constant adjustment to make progress in difficult projects